 The faculty in the College of Arts and Sciences are expert practitioners who have a passion for excellence and education.
 The depth of their scholarly and educational activities is astonishing: professional society fellows, international cultural experts, presidential appointees, cutting-edge scientists, Fulbright scholars, award-winning authors—the list goes on and on.
 They are the reason WSU students receive high-quality instruction and mentoring.

 Our staff in the College of Arts and Sciences is exceptional as well.
-Their dedication to our students is matched only by their dedication to facilitating the smooth operation of the more than 40 units across three campuses.
+Their dedication to our students is matched only by their dedication to facilitating the smooth operation of the more than 40 units across four campuses.

 I invite you to explore the college website: visit our academic units, learn more about the scholarly activities and research underway across the campus, discover the many ways to get involved.
 Better yet, come to Pullman for a campus visit, and we'll show you the world-class opportunities available in this "paradise called the Palouse."